 Amy Adams

 Amy Lou Adams (born August 20, 1974) is an American actress.
-Known for her comedic and dramatic roles, she has been featured three times in annual rankings of the world's highest-paid actresses.
-She has received various accolades, including two Golden Globe Awards, and has been nominated for six Academy Awards, seven British Academy Film Awards, and two Primetime Emmy Awards.
+Known for both her comedic and dramatic roles, she has been featured three times in annual rankings of the world's highest-paid actresses.
+She has received various accolades, including two Golden Globe Awards.
+She has been nominated for six Academy Awards, seven British Academy Film Awards, and two Primetime Emmy Awards.

-The musical fantasy film Enchanted (2007), where Adams played a cheerful princess-to-be, was her first success as a leading lady.
+The musical fantasy film Enchanted (2007), in which Adams played a cheerful princess-to-be, marked her first success in a leading role.
 She followed it by playing other naïve, optimistic women in films like the drama Doubt (2008).
-Subsequently, she played more assertive parts to positive reviews in the sports film The Fighter (2010) and the psychological drama The Master (2012).
+Subsequently, she played more assertive parts, earning positive reviews, in the sports film The Fighter (2010) and the psychological drama The Master (2012).
 From 2013 to 2017, she portrayed Lois Lane in superhero films set in the DC Extended Universe.
 She won two consecutive Golden Globe Awards for Best Actress for playing a seductive con artist in the crime film American Hustle (2013) and painter Margaret Keane in the biopic Big Eyes (2014).
 Further acclaim came for playing a linguist in the science fiction film Arrival (2016), a self-harming reporter in the HBO miniseries Sharp Objects (2018), and Lynne Cheney in the satire Vice (2018).

-Adams' stage roles include the Public Theater's revival of Into the Woods in 2012 and the West End theatre revival of The Glass Menagerie in 2022.
+Adams' stage roles include the 2012 revival of Into the Woods at the Public Theatre and the 2022 West End revival of The Glass Menagerie.
 In 2014, she was named one of the 100 most influential people in the world by Time and featured in the Forbes Celebrity 100 list.

 Description above from the Wikipedia article Amy Adams, licensed under CC-BY-SA, full list of contributors on Wikipedia.